 - After the cleaning is complete, place the foams back inside the filter.
 Put the baskets with the rods as it was before you detached them.
 Make sure it is rebuilt just as it was before you opened up the filter.

-- Next, screw back the cover of the canister at its usual place and fill it with water.
-Now, again attach the filter with the aquarium water.
-Make sure the connections are locked until you have joined both the objects correctly.
+- Next, screw back the cover of the canister to its usual place and fill it with water.
+Now, again attach the filter to the aquarium water.
+Make sure the connections are locked until you have joined both objects correctly.